efnats/chiagarden/plot_mover/README.md

 Watch a directory for completed plots and automatically move them to a destination.

+## Note: For Larger Farms

+`plot_mover` is a simple, single-threaded tool—it moves one plot at a time to one destination.
+There's no parallelization or automatic selection of free HDDs.

+I wrote this mainly for completeness (and because I like the name). **For larger farms, I recommend using MadMax's [chia_plot_sink](https://github.com/madMAx43v3r/chia-plot-sink)**, which writes to multiple HDDs in parallel and keeps up with fast GPU plotters.
+See [plotsink](../plotsink/) for a convenient wrapper.

+`plot_mover` is still useful for simple setups or when you just need to move plots to a single destination (like a mergerfs mount or NAS).

 ## Features

 - **Directory watching** – Monitors source directory for new `.plot` files